kazurayam/VisualInspectionTutorial/docs/index.md

 -   link:

-## 9th example: Comparing 2 environments of a Web system visually : Twins Diff
+## 10th example: Comparing a Web application visually before and after a planned change : Chronos Diff

 TO AUTHOR YET

-## 10th example: Comparing a Web system visually before and after a planned change : Chronos Diff
+## 11th example: Comparing 2 environments of a Web application visually : Twins Diff

 TO AUTHOR YET